Computational-Plant-Science/pycyapi/README.md

 #### 1 Directory, 1 Container

-To configure a workflow to pull the contents of a directory from the Data Store and spawn a single container to process it, use `kind: directory` and `from: <directory path>`:
+To pull the contents of a directory from the Data Store and spawn a single container to process it, use `kind: directory` and `from: <directory path>`:

 ```yaml
 input: